LuzProject/luz/README.rst

 Luz
 ---------------------
-Luz is a next-generation build system for Apple Darwin-based (and soon to be Linux) systems.
+Luz is a next-generation build system targeting Apple Darwin-based systems.

-Linux systems **will not** work out of the box and currently will be up to you to get operational, if you dare.
+Luz comes with out-of-the-box support for macOS and Linux.

 Installing
 *********************

-Installing is incredibly simple and instructions on how to do so can be found in the `docs <https://luz.jaidan.dev>`_.
+Installation is incredibly simple and instructions on how to do so can be found in the `docs <https://luz.jaidan.dev>`_.

 This will install the latest version of Luz to your system.